ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ### Tools and technologies?

-As part of our re-engineering effort we implemented automated continuous integration and continuous delivery pipelines for every project.
+As part of our re-engineering effort we implemented automated continuous integration and continuous delivery pipelines for every project using [Visual Studio Team Services (VSTS)](https://www.visualstudio.com/team-services/).
+It enables us to *"program in any language, develop on any OS, and deploy to any platform."*

 ![Pipelines and Rings](./_img/our-journey-of-transforming-to-a-devops-culture/pipelines-and-rings.png)

 We use in visual cues and dashboards, some powered by Rasberry Pis and the Codify build light.
 We’re continuously investigating products to improve our engineering process.
 For example, we use [WhiteSource](https://www.whitesourcesoftware.com/) to scan all our open source libraries, get real time alerts on security risks, policy violations, and to generate reports on open source usage.
 We use [LaunchDarkly](https://launchdarkly.com/) to manage our feature flags across all projects.

 > [!NOTE]
-> To find more information on our re-engineering efforts, go to our [team blog - aka.ms/vsar](https://aka.ms/vsar), and look at our ecosystem and CI/CD Pipeline tags
+> To find more information on our re-engineering efforts, go to our [
+> team blog - aka.ms/vsar](https://aka.ms/vsar), and look at our ecosystem and CI/CD Pipeline tags

 We’ve evolved to using deployment rings to limit impact on canaries, early adopters, and end-users, while gradually deploying and validating change in production.
 The impact, sometimes called the "blast radius", is typically be evaluated through observation, testing, diagnosis of telemetry, and most importantly, user feedback.